Uberi/University-Notes/PHYS121/PHYS121.md

 We consider objects like point masses (particles), where the location of the particle is at the center of mass of the object.

-We derive the kinematic laws of conversation from this.
+We derive the kinematic laws of conservation from this.

 When we need to consider rotation, we assume the object is rigid - the particles that an object is made out of stay at a constant distance from each other and the object retains its shape.